Day in the Life

 weekend hours to coincide with patients' schedules.

-assistants may advance into administration positions.
-They might
+Occupational therapist assistants may advance into administration

-medicine.
+sports medicine.
 Some assistants go on to teach classes in accredited

 occupational therapist assistant academic programs or lead health risk